 On the north end of the Byway on CO-7 sits Estes Park.
 The drive becomes CO-72 and CO-119 as it travels south through Blackhawk and to I-70.

-The Byway is 55 miles long and can take 2-3 hours to do complete the drive.
+The Byway is 55 miles long and can take 2-3 hours to complete the drive.
 If you’re doing a Colorado road trip, it can be the route you take to or from Estes Park.

 Whether you drive some or all of the Byway, enjoy the fabulous views through the Arapaho and Roosevelt National Forests.
-Along the way, stop and visit one of the former gold mines and pretend you’re on a gold rush adventure.
+Along the way, stop and visit one of the former gold mines and pretend you’re on a gold rush adventure!

 8. Enjoy Lake Estes.